 How to use named arguments in JavaScript functions?

-Javascript allows us to use named arguments, which eliminate the need for the order of parameters to matter during function execution.
-We may then access the arguments by name inside the function definitions.
+JavaScript allows us to simulate named arguments, which eliminate the need for the order of parameters to matter during function execution.
+We can then access the arguments by name inside the function definitions.

 We can pass an object as an argument to the function to achieve named-argument functionality.
 This uses the object's properties to represent named values.